-Name Algorithm Storage Description and Zeroization bsnOldDefaultCaCert RSA Flash Verification certificate, used with CAPWAP to authenticate the controller.
-It is zeroized during the zeroization procedure. bsnDefaultRootCaCert RSA Flash Verification certificate, not used in FIPS mode of operations.
-It is zeroized during the zeroization procedure.
+Name Algorithm Storage Description and Zeroization cscoDefaultNewRootCaCert RSA Flash Verification certificate, used with CAPWAP to authenticate the controller.
+It is zeroized during the zeroization procedure. cscoDefaultMfgCaCert RSA Flash Verification certificate, used with CAPWAP to authenticate the controller.
+It is zeroized during the zeroization procedure. cscoIdCertPubKey RSA Flash This is the AP's RSA public ke